 Being an island you expect to see lots of boats...

 There are lots of little coastal villages.
-Aberfraw (next 2 photos) on the south west coast is a great place to start and finish a bike ride.
-Our Malltraeth March Ride goes via Aberfraw.
+Aberfraw (next 2 photos) on the south west coast is a great place to start and finish a bike ride [see our Malltraeth March Ride which goes via Aberfraw].

 As you cycle around you're bound to notice lots of derelict windmills.
 There were about 50 windmills on Anglesey.
 Now many have been 'Grand Designedly' converted into bijou houses.
 Melin Llynnon (below; map ref: SH 340853) on National Cycle Route 5 & Route 556 is the last working windmill in Wales.
-Constructed in 1776, the restored mill is now a tourist attraction with one of the best cafes on the island - Blas Llynnon Tearoom.
+Constructed in 1776, the restored mill is now a tourist attraction.
 It's also worth cycling along the narrow lane past the nearby derelict watermill (map ref: SH 351 846; not open to the public but you see most of it from the outside) one mile south-east.

 Their are also 4 very interesting redundant churches on Anglesey cared for by the The Friends of Friendless Churches at Llantrisant, Llanfigael, Tal y Llyn and Llanbeulan.
 You should try to include a visit to all four if you can.